The Arts at ISB

 We are also proud participants in the American competition Poetry Out Loud – and for the past few years, an ISB student has advanced to the state finals.

-ISB hosts several cultural events each year, made possible by the new ISB Media Center and the renovation and expansion of the Church Hall.
+ISB hosts several cultural events each year in the Media Center and Church Hall.
 Past cultural evenings include:

 - Le Café des Poilus, December 2014